The birthplace of Flamenco, the sunny city of Seville set in the Andalusia region, has been a popular spot for many tourists flocking to Spain.

 Once you land, you can reach the center of the city in 15 minutes by taxi, or about 35 minutes by bus, the Line EA bus service at a cost of €4 one-way.

 Seville is serviced by the Spanish high-speed train network (AVE).
 The main train station is Santa Justa.
-Routes are offered between Seville to Cordoba, Madrid, Barcelona, Valencia, Malaga and other main cities.
+Routes are offered between Seville to Cordoba, Madrid, Barcelona, Granada, Valencia, Malaga and other main cities.
 There are also regional and long-distance train services that connect Seville with numerous towns and villages.

 Seville has two bus and coach stations.
 The main one is located on Plaza de Armas and offers daily national and international services, whilst the Prado de San Sebastián bus station offers mainly regional services.